 Bakery or Deli Associate

-If you like food and don’t mind getting your hands a little messy, working in a bakery or deli is actually kind of cool.
-You slice meats, prep sandwiches, or help bake fresh bread.
+Bakery or Deli Associate slices meats, prepares sandwiches, or helps bake fresh bread.
 It can get a little fast-paced, especially during lunch and dinner rushes, but there’s something satisfying about serving fresh food to people.
 You also learn how to handle equipment safely, follow food prep rules, and multitask like a pro.

 Job Requirements: